elfrances/wahoo-fitness-tnp/README.md

 **ble-service-uuids** contains a comma-separated list of the 16-bit UUID of the BLE services supported by the device.

-In the above screenshot all three indoor bike devices advertised the Fitness Machine Service (FTMS) and the Cycling Power Service (CPS), with UUID's 0x1826 and 0x1818, respectively.
+In the above screenshot all three indoor bike devices advertised the Fitness Machine Service (FTMS) and the Cycling Power Service (CPS), with BLE UUID's 0x1826 and 0x1818, respectively.

 ## Connection Establishment